-The cold-rolled or tin mill product steel coil is produced to a variety of standards.
-Cold-rolled or tin mill product steel coil standards include ASTM A424 (Type 3 only), ASTM A1008, ASTM A1088, ASTM A980, ASME SA-1008, JFS A2001, JIS G3135, JIS G3141, SAE J403, SAE J1392, SAE J2340, SAE J2745, ASTM A599, ASTM A624, ASTM A625, ASTM A626, ASTM A650, ASTM A657, and EN10268.
-In addition, Gary Works supplies steel to various customer specific standards.
+The cold rolled or tin mill coil is produced to a variety of standards.
+Cold-rolled or tin mill product steel coil standards include ASTM A1008, ASTM A599, ASTM A624, ASTM A625, ASTM A626, ASTM A650, and ASTM A657.
+In addition, Granite City Works supplies steel to various customer specific standards.